apostrophecms/apostrophe-documentation/tutorials/getting-started/setting-up-your-environment.md

 ### Install git

 You'll need git to manage your source code.
-Macs come with it, but we suggest you get the latest via homebrew:
+Macs come with it, but we suggest you get the latest via Homebrew:

 ```bash
 brew install git